mvl22/mapbox-gl-js-docs/docs/pages/api/index.md

 ## Transpiling v2

 Mapbox GL JS v2 is distributed as an ES6 compatible JavaScript bundle and is compatible with all major modern browsers.

-If you are using v2 with a module bundler such as Webpack or Rollup along with a transpiler such as Babel, its recommended to use minimal code transformation for maximum performance.
+To maximize performance and cut the bundle size roughly in half, the JavaScript bundle shares code with the Web Worker it defines and is thus incompatible with some Babel transforms.
+If you are using v2 with a module bundler such as Webpack or Rollup along with a transpiler such as Babel, there are three recommended pathways:

+- Use `browserslist` to limit transpilation to a set of compatible transforms
+- Explicitly disable transpiling of the Mapbox GL JS bundle
+- Load and transpile Web Worker code separately at the cost of duplicating code shared with the main bundle.

 ### Minimizing transpilation with browserlists